Galen: Anatomy

 Galen was also a pioneer in research about the human spine.
 His dissections and vivisections of animals led to key observations that helped him accurately describe the human spine, spinal cord, and vertebral column.
 Galen also played a major role in the discoveries of the central nervous system.
 He was also able to describe the nerves that emerge from the spine, which is integral to his research about the nervous system.
 Galen went on to be the first physician to study what happens when the spinal cord is transected on multiple different levels.
 He worked with pigs and studied their neuroanatomy by severing different nerves either totally or partially to see how it affected the body.
 He even dealt with diseases affecting the spinal cord and nerves.
 In his work De motu musculorum, Galen explained the difference between motor and sensory nerves, discussed the concept of muscle tone, and explained the difference between agonists and antagonists.

 Galen's work on animals led to some inaccuracies, most notably his anatomy of the uterus which largely resembled a dog's.
 Though incorrect in his studies of human reproduction and reproductive anatomy, he came very close to identifying the ovaries as analogous to the male testes.
 Reproduction was a controversial topic in Galen's lifetime, as there was much debate over if the male was solely responsible for the seed, or if the woman was also responsible.

 Through his vivisection practices, Galen also proved that the voice was controlled by the brain.
 One of the most famous experiments that he recreated in public was the squealing pig: Galen would cut open a pig, and while it was squealing he would tie off the recurrent laryngeal nerve, or vocal cords, showing they controlled the making of sound.
 He used the same method to tie off the ureters to prove his theories of kidney and bladder function.
 Galen believed the human body had three interconnected systems that allowed it to work.
 The first system that he theorized consisted of the brain and the nerves, responsible for thought and sensation.
 The second theorized system was the heart and the arteries, which Galen believed to be responsible for providing life-giving energy.
 The last theorized system was the liver and veins, which Galen theorized were responsible for nutrition and growth.
-Galen also theorized that blood was made in the liver and sent out around the body.
+Galen also theorized that the liver was the source of venous blood.